bjornmeansbear/lectureScripts/ASustainableDesigner.md

    - A Pessimistic interpretation?
    - An Optimistic interpretation?

-I arrived at "Sustainable design does not exist" from pessimism initially, as a, hmmmm is there anything useful design does? or is it really all just trash -- ephemeral waste so nothing is sustainable... like literally, sustainable design is not a thing, anything you are making is unmaking too much...
-I wasn't  seeing useful opportunity from my other directions...
+"Sustainable design does not exist" came initially from a place of pessimism.
+Like, is there anything useful design does? or is it really all just trash -- ephemeral waste so nothing is sustainable... like literally, sustainable design is not a thing, anything you are making is unmaking too much...
+I wasn't  seeing useful opportunity from my other directions... ((Victor papanek there are some disciplines more dangerous? slide))

-But! eventually, this came to signify this alternative way forward; it didn't exist because it was ephemeral? or because it reused other existing things in a new way? or that it left no trace? suddenly this started to feel like a prompt, a useful constraint, not a deadend...
+But! eventually, this came to signify this alternative way forward; it didn't exist because it was ephemeral? or because it reused other existing things in a new way? or that it left no trace? suddenly this started to feel like a prompt, a useful constraint to help with new thinking...
+Make design work, but make sure that it doesn't exist!?

 ## Back to the Work

-_The Sustainabilitist Principles_ is an example for Sustainable design not exist...
+_The Sustainabilitist Principles_, as I Said before,visualizes two important concepts for this talk:

+1. Sustainable Design does not exist.
+2. Everything is Connected.

 re: #1, Sustainable Design Doesn't Exist:

-The piece is made of my actual books; my actual bookshelf.
-The bits and pieces came together in the gallery to form this sculptural poster, and then *poof* everything went back to the consituent parts when the exhibition was over.
+The piece _was_ my actual books at the time; my actual bookshelf.
+The constiuent parts came together in the gallery to form this sculptural "poster," and then *poof* everything went back to it original stalwarts when the exhibition was over.

 The screen printed definitions, they were printed on found paperback novels, the novels were still readable, its only the title pages or other minimal front matter that were printed on.
 The novels went back to the free book exchange where they were found afterward...

 The shape of the structure was also formulated partially to use the embroidery floss that connects things together in the longest possible pieces to maximize reuse of the floss later... this was the perfect end to all the different things I tried, and I've been trying to figure out how to do it again on my projects ever since...

 re: #2, Everything is connected: